Refsa/RePacker/README.md

 Another benefit is that any struct where all fields are serialized can be directly copied.
 This means that an array of "ImUnmanaged" structs will be copied with MemoryCopy and as such provide no overhead.

 You should add a `[StructLayout(LayoutKind.Sequential, Pack = 1)]` over your untagged and unmanaged struct to control the packing of those structs.
-Directly copying these by memory means that any data type inside is expanded to fit the largest one. i.e. a struct with a long and a short will give a size of 16 if you dont have the attribute on it.
+Directly copying these by memory means that any data type inside is expanded to fit the largest one. i.e. a struct with a long and a short will give a size of 16 instead of 10 if you dont have the attribute on it. `Pack = 1` is what this library packs with internally too, so it's good to keep it consistent that way.

 ### Pack and Unpack:
 As long as the NO_BOOTSTRAP flag is set you need to initialize the library with `RePacker.RePacker.Init();` before any of the packing will work.